 The Medical and Dental Council is considering a legal action to secure permission for the 2018 licentiate exams for hundreds of qualified physician assistants across the country whose careers hang in the balance over an injunction on the exams.

 This comes after students of the Kintampo College of the Health Physician Assistants secured an injunction on the examination process over their disqualification from taking the papers.
+There are also periodontic services these days that one can opt for.

 The Medical and Dental Council, which organizes the licentiate exam said the Kintampo College of Health students submitted qualifications that were not recognized by them.
+Know what the expert orthodontists say about caring for retainers.

 The President of the Medical and Dental Council, Dr. Eli Atikpui told Citi News that, “they have submitted forms with qualifications which are not recognized by the Medical and Dental Council so the other 630 candidates from other institutions; we will go to court and pray the court to grant us the honour to really conduct the exam for people whose qualifications are recognized by the medical and dental council.”